wolfmcnally/havekidsright/content/posts/raven.md

 Raven: Of course not: that is a primitive and superstitious idea.
 We see evidence of neither a Great Beyond nor a Great Before.

 Tortoise: Then let’s lightly hold that belief together.
 Now, do you agree that things pass in and out of this Great Existence?
-Things come to be, and things come to be not?
+At times things come to be, and later those things come to be not?

 Raven: Of course.